Dictionary » Adjective Words » Mundane – Meaning, Definition, Synonyms and Antonyms

 Meanings of Mundane

 Mundane means something that is common, routine, or lacking in interest or excitement.
-It often refers to the ordinary aspects of daily life that are considered boring or repetitive.
+In everyday conversation, it often refers to the ordinary parts of daily life that feel repetitive.
+In more reflective contexts, it can contrast worldly matters with spiritual or more meaningful pursuits.

 Definition

 Mundane refers to things that are unexciting, practical, and part of everyday life.
-It emphasizes the lack of novelty or stimulation, especially in tasks or routines.
+It emphasizes the lack of novelty or stimulation, especially in tasks, routines, or details that don’t stand out.

 Etymology